elestio/cloudgate/README.md

 ## Benchmarks

-Run your server in mono or multithread with PM2 then:
+Run your server in mono or multithread like described above then

 Run benchmark in single core:
 `./benchmarks/single.sh`

 Run benchmark in multi core:
 `./benchmarks/multi.sh`

+PS: if you don't have WRK installed you can download the binary for linux with this command:
+`./download-WRK.sh`

 A special endpoint is available to benchmark the raw performance with no processing pipeline: http://localhost:3000/cloudgate/debug/raw